 A CAUSE WORTH REMEMBERING

-As I hope all Scottish Rite Masons know by now, our Charitable Foundation is celebrating 50 years this year.
-To mark the occasion, the Foundation has set itself the goal of raising $1 million, which will be added to the capital the Foundation already has invested.
+As I hope all Scottish Rite Masons know by now, our Charitable Foundation celebrated 50 years this year.
+To mark the occasion, the Foundation set itself the goal of raising $1 million, which will be added to the capital the Foundation already has invested.
 The interest generated will then be used for research grants and other forms of support into “solving the puzzles of the mind.”
+In the end, SRCF announced at Supreme Council in September that the campaign had raised more than $1.6 million!

 The Scottish Rite Charitable Foundation is an excellent example of a Mason’s charity at work.
 It is something we can all take pride in and something we can heartily support.
-The current campaign ends in March, so there is little time left for you to make sure you are part of it.
-For a tax receipt for 2014, make your contribution before Dec.
+For a tax receipt for 2015, make your contribution before Dec.
 31.

 Blue envelopes for your contribution are available at 2140 Walkley Rd. and our SRCF representative, Ill Bro Sam Kalinowsky, Past Active Member, will be glad to help you to do your part.